Life as a stroke survivor is more than a spectator sport!

 Planning to play might be a big adjustment, and incontinence may be part of the equation.
 Don’t let yourself be caught with embarrassing accidents or odours.
 Just like you plan your medication, plan to use what you need.

-There are more than off-the-shelf options, choose the restorative incontinence product that will work best for you.
+Know that there are more than off-the-shelf options, choose the right incontinence product that will work best for you.
 Have a look through MyLiberty's collection of incontinence products for sports or consider these specialty products:

 Underpads to protect your golf carts, wheelchairs and other furniture